Saltwater Pier Fishing From Start to Finish

 Tide Effects

 Moving water activates feeding behavior.
 Fish the two hours before and after tide changes for best action.
-Slack tide often slows fishing as current diminishes and baitfish scatter.
+Slack tide often slows fishing as current diminishes.

 Water Clarity